-Marketable securities include our positions in OncoCyte, AgeX and HBL.
-All of these securities have readily determinable fair values quoted on the NYSE American or TASE stock exchanges.
-These securities are measured at fair value and reported as current assets on the consolidated balance sheets based on the closing trading price of the security as of the date being presented.
+Marketable equity securities include our positions in OncoCyte, and HBL.
+Both of these securities have readily determinable fair values quoted on the NYSE American or TASE stock exchanges.
+These securities are measured at fair value and reported as current assets on the condensed consolidated balance sheets based on the closing trading price of the security as of the date being presented.